doruit/Browsing-Companion-DOM-snapshot-injection/docs/VIEWPORT_AWARENESS_UPDATE.md

 User: "Show me shoes with at least 25% discount"
 Bot: "I can see you're looking for great deals! 💰

-While there aren't any shoes with 25% discount in the visible area, if you scroll down a bit, you'll find:
+### Currently Visible:
+No shoes with 25%+ discount are visible right now.

+### ⬆️ Scroll Up:
+• **Classic Leather Oxford** - 30% off, now $111.99 (was $159.99)

+### ⬇️ Scroll Down:
 • **Trail Runner Pro** - 30% off, now $69.99 (was $99.99)
 • **Urban Comfort Sneakers** - 25% off, now $67.49 (was $89.99)

-✨ These are excellent deals that meet your criteria!"
+✨ Click any product name to scroll directly to it!"
-✅ CORRECT - Guides user to scroll down
+✅ CORRECT - Guides user to scroll in both directions
 ```

 ## Benefits

-1. **Accurate Responses** - No longer tells users products don't exist when they're just below the fold
+1. **Accurate Responses** - No longer tells users products don't exist when they're just off-screen
-2. **Better Navigation** - Guides users to scroll when needed
+2. **Bi-directional Navigation** - Guides users to scroll up OR down as needed
-3. **Improved UX** - Users don't need to manually scroll to find what they're looking for
+3. **Improved UX** - Users know exactly where to find matching products
-4. **Context Awareness** - Chatbot understands the full page context, not just visible viewport
+4. **Complete Context Awareness** - Chatbot understands all products on the page regardless of scroll position
+5. **Click-to-Scroll** - Users can click product names to jump directly to them

 ## Testing

 To test this feature:

-1. **Load the shop page** with filters applied (e.g., minimum 25% discount)
+1. **Load the shop page** with many products visible
-2. **Scroll to top** so some matching products are below the fold
+2. **Scroll to the middle** so some products are above and below the fold
-3. **Ask the chatbot** about those products
+3. **Ask the chatbot** about products
-4. **Verify** the chatbot mentions they need to scroll down
+4. **Verify** the chatbot correctly categorizes products in all three zones

-Example test query:
+Example test queries:
 - "Show me shoes with at least 25% discount"
 - "Which shoes have the best deals?"
-- "Are there any running shoes on sale?"
+- "List all athletic shoes"
+- "What's the most expensive shoe on this page?"

 ## Architecture Impact